 Let's come into a seated hamstring stretch.

-You’re going to begin by sitting on the edge of a chair and stretching your right leg out in front of you with your heel on the floor and your toes pointing back towards you.
+You're going to begin by sitting on the edge of the chair and stretching your right leg out in front of you.
+With your heel on the floor and your toes pointing back towards you.

-If you’re comfortable here, you can stay here.
-Or if you’d like to take it a little bit deeper, begin to fold yourself forward over your right leg, keeping your spine long.
-Now, you can have your hands at your waist or on your left leg for stability, but try to avoid pressing into your right leg.
+If you are comfortable here you can stay here or if you'd like to take it a little bit deeper begin to fold yourself forward over your right leg keeping your spine long.
+Now you can have your hands at your waist or on your left leg for stability.
+But try and avoid pressing into your right leg.

-Let’s start with our left leg this time, with your left heel out in front of you.
-Inhale and sit up tall, find that forward pelvic tilt, and if you’d like to go deeper we’ll exhale and fold forward here.
+So let's start with our left leg this time, with your left heal out in front of you.
+Inhale and sit up tall, find that forward pelvic tilt and if you'd like to go deeper, we'll exhale and fold forward here.

 You'll feel this stretch on the back of your hamstring and you may feel it through your calf as well.
 Keeping your spine straight, we'll inhale to come out of it and switch legs.
 Resting your right heel on the mat or on the floor.
 Inhale and as you exhale we'll pull forward with your torso framing that right leg.